 Kentucky’s hate crime statutes are inclusive of sexual orientation, but not gender identity.

 There is no ban on conversion therapy in Kentucky.
-There is no ban on conversion therapy in Kentucky.
 In February, Gov. Andy Beshear spoke out in favor of passing one.
+In 2020, the city of Covington became the first in the state to pass a local-level conversion therapy ban.

 Legal status of the Transgender Community